 Yosemite’s Indian Village exhibit, located behind the Yosemite Museum, is designed to provide an interactive introduction to American-Indian history and culture.
 Over time, however, the village’s educational resources have grown outdated, and its structures have fallen into disrepair.

-Your support will enable the park to restore and redesign valuable educational resources, while helping visitors gain a deeper understanding of Yosemite’s original — and continuing — stewards.
+Your support enabled the park to work toward restoring and redesigning valuable educational resources, to help visitors gain a deeper understanding of Yosemite’s original — and continuing — stewards.